 Now, before we see how much software sales reps earn when we tweak these different factors like location and job title, let’s look at the average base salaries.
 Keep in mind that these numbers don’t take into account commission, profit sharing, or bonuses.
 So the numbers are going to be lower than the real on-target earnings — the money a rep will earn if they hit 100% of quota.

-How Much Do Software Sales Reps Make on Average?
+How Much Do Tech Sales Reps Make on Average?

 There are also plenty of companies offering more than this, as shown below.
 Some almost double it.